Kirkland, Washington: Parks and recreation

 Kirkland's waterfront parks on Lake Washington are a popular destination during the summer months.
 Kirkland has neighborhood parks as well, contains a corner of Saint Edward State Park, and abuts the equestrian Bridle Trails State Park.
 The waterfront parks are linked by a gravel trail, which is open until dusk.
 Juanita Beach Park is another major park in Kirkland, and is a tourist attraction.
 The Cross Kirkland Corridor is a rail-trail that roughly bisects the city.

 Government

 Kirkland has a council–manager form of government, with a city manager hired by the city council.
 The seven councilmembers are elected at-large for staggered four-year terms in non-partisan elections.
 The city council selects a mayor from among its members, who serves as council chair but has no veto power.
-As of 2024, the mayor is Kelli Curtis, and the city manager is former King County Executive Kurt Triplett.
+As of 2024, the mayor is Kelli Curtis, and the city manager is former interim King County Executive Kurt Triplett.